kosausrk/MapTheVote2025/README.md

-# 🗳️ CivicScope NYC: Strategic Voting Landscape Tool
+# MapTheVoteNYC2025: Strategic Voting Landscape Tool

 A data-driven tool to visualize and identify high-impact voter engagement zones across NYC.
 Built to support civic action, outreach strategy, and increase turnout in the 2025 mayoral election.